AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 ## PutItem

-Creates a new item or replaces an old item with a new item.
+PutItem creates a new item or replaces an old item with a new item.
 If an item that has the same primary key as the new item already exists in the specified table, the new item completely replaces the existing item.

 ```csharp
 await ddbContext.PutItemAsync(new UserEntity("John", "Doe"));
 ```

-You can return the item's attribute values in the same operation by setting `ReturnValues` in fluent API.
+You can return the item's attribute values in the same operation by setting `ReturnValues` in the fluent API.
 It might be helpful if you want to know the item's state before or after the save.
 `ReturnValues` enum contains many options, but `PutItem` operation only supports `None`, `AllOld`, and `AllNew`.